The ANZCTR website is back online for trial registration and updates. We apologise for any inconvenience caused while the site was inactive.

 Description of intervention(s) / exposure

-Behaviour - Standard Exposure
+BEHAVIORAL - Standard Exposure

-Behaviour - Stress Management Training
+BEHAVIORAL - Stress Management Training

-Behaviour - Enhanced Exposure
+BEHAVIORAL - Enhanced Exposure

-Active Comparator: Control - General stress reduction based on stress management training to help people cope with feelings of anxiety, used as an active control condition
+Active comparator: Control - General stress reduction based on stress management training to help people cope with feelings of anxiety, used as an active control condition

-Active Comparator: Standard Exposure - Psychoeducation about exposure therapy and anxiety sensitivity, interoceptive exposure therapy modeling and practice, and completion of questions about the exercises and the large-group aspect
+Active comparator: Standard Exposure - Psychoeducation about exposure therapy and anxiety sensitivity, interoceptive exposure therapy modeling and practice, and completion of questions about the exercises and the large-group aspect

 Experimental: Enhanced Exposure - Psychoeducation about exposure therapy and anxiety sensitivity, interoceptive exposure therapy modeling and practice, and post-exposure processing aimed at emphasizing harm expectancy violation

-Behaviour: Standard Exposure
+BEHAVIORAL: Standard Exposure

 The standard intervention will include an orientation and psychoeducation phase, an exposure practice phase consisting five repeated trials per each of the three exposure exercises, and a post-exposure exercise.
 The post-exposure exercise will involve completing a set of questions regarding the exercises and the group experience.

-Behaviour: Stress Management Training
+BEHAVIORAL: Stress Management Training

 Stress management training (SMT) is designed to help people better cope with feelings of anxiety that accompany high levels of anxiety sensitivity.
 SMT will involve group instruction in healthy ways to experience and cope with stress whenever difficult situations arise.
 Participants will teach participants ways to maintain a healthy lifestyle, targeting things like nutrition, exercise, and sleep hygiene.
 This intervention will also involve progressive muscle relaxation training.

-Behaviour: Enhanced Exposure
+BEHAVIORAL: Enhanced Exposure

 The enhanced intervention will include an orientation and psychoeducation phase, an exposure practice phase consisting five repeated trials per each of the three exposure exercises, and a processing exercise.
 The post-processing exercise will involve completing a set of questions that will highlight harm expectancy violations.